streetzoom/streetzoom/README.md

 Junior C++ & Unreal Engine
 --------------------------

-Basic knowledge of С++ language {STL, c++11}; Basic knowledge of Unreal Engine 4 and Blueprints; Knowledge of Data Structure and Algorithms; Basic mathematical and logical abilities; Upper-Intermediate spoken English; Knowledge of computer architecture; Knowledge of game engine architecture; Have read books such as: 1.The C++ Programming Language 3rd Edition by Bjarne Stroustrup.
+Basic knowledge of С++ language {STL, c++11};
+Basic knowledge of Unreal Engine 4 and Blueprints; Knowledge of Data Structure and Algorithms;
+Basic mathematical and logical abilities; Upper-Intermediate spoken English;
+Knowledge of computer architecture;
+Knowledge of game engine architecture;
+Have read books such as:
+1.The C++ Programming Language 3rd Edition by Bjarne Stroustrup.
 2.Game Programming Patterns by Bob Nystrom.
-3. C++ For Dummies by Stephen R. Davis.
-4. Programming: Introduction to the Profession (5 volumes) by A. V. Stolyarov.
+3.C++ For Dummies by Stephen R. Davis.
+4.Programming: Introduction to the Profession (5 volumes) by A. V. Stolyarov.
 Responsible and easy to communicate team player and self-educational person;

 *   🌍  I'm based in Kyiv
 *   ✉️  You can contact me at [brilillja81@gmail.com](mailto:brilillja81@gmail.com)